yufeizhao/yufeizhao.github.io/a34/index.md

 _Class format._ (see schedule)
 - **Lectures** are open to all MIT students.
-- **Discussion sessions** (i.e., non-lectures) are only open to registered class members.
+- **Discussions** (i.e., non-lectures) are only open to registered class members.
 Most sessions will begin with a brief meta-discussion, followed by student blackboard presentations of homework solutions.
 Active participation is expected.

 **Class attendance is required** for registered students.
 Please notify me in advance if you cannot make it to class.